 While I really look forward to the day I won’t be blogging about inventory constraints, based on the newest information regarding chip shortages, talk is it could affect vehicle production into 2023.
 We have clients that have already filled their entire allocations with orders for future vehicles.
-Ordering vehicles will now have to become a sales skill for today’s automotive professionals.
+Ordering cars will now have to become a sales skill for today’s automotive professionals.
 Yet how does one learn to take orders for vehicles without being an order taker?
 There is a way.

 Just because you’re taking orders doesn’t mean “selling” is over.
 Let’s face it, we could have a software program or showroom kiosk take orders, but there are still valuable opportunities we must explore.
-Regardless, the act of ordering vehicles is here to stay.
+Regardless, the act of ordering cars is here to stay.

-10 steps to ordering vehicles the right way when engaging buyers
+10 steps to ordering cars the right way when engaging buyers

 First off, for your own sanity, recognize this is the world we live in now.
 (Accept that this is a part of the new world so understanding inventory availability is imperative.
 A firm grasp on one’s inventory needs to be part of every consistent car sales training you emphasize for your team).

 An early acknowledgment to the shopper that their desired vehicle is one sought by many with limited supply and production is important.
 Don’t get their hopes up just to delay their excitement for 6 months.
-An early introduction to the process of ordering vehicles process needs to be made.
+An early introduction to the process of ordering cars process needs to be made.

 Educating the customer as to why this is happening in our industry, across all makes, referencing sources, and giving them certainty it’s only an obstacle, but one easily managed is important.
 Ask if they have heard the news about inventory shortages.

 Are there any time constraints you have?
 Are you concerned with the reliability of your current vehicle?
 Is your budget available now that may not be later that you should take into consideration?
 Have you always bought new, or have you purchased a pre-owned in the past?
 What was your experience with that?